zekroTJA/senjouBot/README.md

 - **status**
 `>status ({on|online|off|offline|dnd|idle|afk})`
-Set status wich is displayed to others.
+Set status which is displayed to others.
 A little side effect of a selfbot is, that other users could see a other status then you set, because only the status of the bot will be displayd to other users.
 So you can set your status to 'dnd' or 'idlde', but everyone else could see you as 'online', because only the bots status is displayed to others.
-Set no argument to set your status to 'online'.
+*Set no argument to set your status to 'online'.*

+- **faq**
+`>faq ({question link})`
+That's just a little command for myself, because I'm getting a lot of questions which are often the same, so I can easily answer with links or something like that with a bot command instead of searching for it again and again.
+Maybe later, I will implement a function, that you can set your links with the message into a config file to set links outside of the bot's code.
+*Enter no argument to list all links.*